alexcnsf/MasteryCards/README.md

 While these four where not: Partitions of a Sample Space, Mutual Independence, Mutually Exclusive Events, and Probability Trees

 2. **Quality** Unfortunately since the final set of flashcards for the entire curriculum of my probability class is 535 flashcards long I couldn't evaluate all of them.
-But for a smaller set of 72 flashcard from half of the subchapters in Chapter 2, I got the results that 68 of them were roughly correct while only 48 of them were clear, refered to a general topic (compared to an example in the textbook), and weren't a direct repeat of a previous flashcard.
+But for a smaller set of 72 flashcard from half of the subchapters in Chapter 2, I got the results that 68 of them were roughly correct while only 48 of them refered to a general topic that was understandable (compared to an example in the textbook) and weren't direct repeats of previous flashcards.

-3. **Figure Accuracy** Over the 35 figures extracted from the textbook it got 34/35 extracted correctly and only missed Figure 3.9 which unexpectly is labelled under the figure.
+3. **Figure Accuracy** Over the 35 figures extracted from the textbook it extracted 34/35 correctly and only missed Figure 3.9 which unexpectly is labelled under the figure in the textbook.